-Exploring Provence’s Luberon Valley was a series in setting aside expectations–and nowhere was that more apparent that when we visited Goult.
+Exploring Provence’s famous Luberon Valley in the south of France was a series in setting aside expectations–and nowhere was that more apparent than when we visited Goult.

 I expected to be most wowed in the Luberon Valley by sprawling lavender fields (which admittedly weren’t at their best when we visited in April) and the famous hilltop village of Gordes, but there’s no doubt that it was tiny, picturesque Goult that stole my heart.

-I’ve seen Goult described online as one of the least-visited villages in the Luberon Valley, and while that is quite possibly true, it boggles my mind as to why.
+I’ve seen Goult, France described online as one of the least-visited villages in the Luberon Valley, and while that is quite possibly true, it boggles my mind as to why.